 It was at Mass as a 7 year-old child that he first thought about the priesthood.
 “I was struck by the priest.
 He was very vocal and full of joy.
 That triggered this vocation.”

-As a young man, following the devastation failure of his parents’ divorce, it was his uncles and aunts who brought him back to the Church.
+As a young man, following the devastating failure of his parents’ divorce, it was his uncles and aunts who brought him back to the Church.
 “This was a good moment in my life as a Christian and my vocation because I could understand that God was calling me to something different.

 “Probably if my aunts and uncles hadn’t been going to church, I would have committed suicide or become involved with drugs or alcohol.”

 Rafael entered a community of the Neocatechumenal Way and put himself forward for the priesthood.
 He was sent to Sydney and is currently in his 8th year of formation at Redemptoris Mater Seminary in Chester Hill.

 “I was surprised by how God works.
 He takes you by the hand and takes you to different places.”

 “God has given me the joy to be here and I feel very happy.
 I see God calling me.”